MicrosoftDocs/powerapps-docs/powerapps-docs/user/share-row.md

  ## Issues and errors

-1. If are disconnected from the internet when sharing a row, then you won't be able to set or update options for users or teams.
+1. If you're disconnected from the internet when sharing a row, then you won't be able to set or update options for users or teams.
 Sharing won't be available.

    > [!div class="mx-imgBorder"]
    > ![Sharing and not internet connection.](media/share-ts1.png "Sharing and not internet connection.")